 Why is my senior dog pacing and panting?

-In conclusion, if your dog is pacing and panting, it's important to rule out the most common causes which are reflux esophagitis, canine cognitive dysfunction, stress, anxiety, pain, or a thoracic disease.
-It's always best to consult with your veterinarian if you notice pacing and panting in your dog as they can come up with a diagnosis and from there, a treatment plan.
+In conclusion, if your dog is pacing and panting, it's important to rule out the most common causes, which are reflux esophagitis, canine cognitive dysfunction, stress, anxiety, pain, or a thoracic disease.
+Let your veterinarian know that you are concerned about excessive panting and pacing, and they can help determine the cause.